Faizal661/Boarding/MONGODB/Theory/Indexes.md

 Indexes in MongoDB are special data structures that store a small portion of the dataset in a form that's easy to traverse.
 They improve the speed of query operations by providing efficient ways to locate and access data.
 Without indexes, MongoDB must perform a collection scan to find matching documents, which can be slow for large datasets.

+Cons :
+- Each index consumes storage
+- Slows down write operations.

 Types of Indexes